Banner Image

 Making open source hardware for a depreciated electric bike

 A west coast stateside company makes a cute aesthetic electric bike, sells thousands of bikes and then goes out of business.
 It is hard to ship hardware and bikes are hard to make at that quantity.
-What are bike owners supposed to do when parts go bad?

 It's frustrating that somewhere, there's documentation detailing the communications protocol for the battery, the torque thresholds for the motor controller, and everything in between.
 Unfortunately that is nowhere to be found.
 These bicycles were purchased for +3,500 USD, and one winter in a garage results in them being bricks.
-Lets undo that with opensource hardware and documentation.
+Lets undo that with opensource hardware and reverse engineered documentation.

 A quick overview of the Faraday Electric Bikes

 The Faraday's exist in a step-through and conventional topology, both have the same battery module, which lives in the down tube.
 There appear to be a few variants of controller installed but topologically each bike seems to be the same.
+Here's some side by side marketing material from

 advert for buying a faraday cortland